 - 1. The finish on a fiberglass boat is similar to that of an automobile and will respond to the same system of care and cleaning. - Use a sponge and a mild soap and warm water solution to clean exterior surfaces of your boat.
 Rinse the boat well with plenty of clean water.
-You can use either boat or automobile wax to protect the finish, but avoid waxing polyethylene swim platforms, as they can be destroyed by the chemicals in some waxes.
+Use a quality boat wax to protect the finish.
 Note that there are a variety of polishes and cleaners for fiberglass on the market.
-We suggest that you experiment with different brands to determine which work best for you.

-Almost unavoidable during the life of your boat is damage to the gelcoat or colored surface.
+We suggest that you experiment with different brands to determine which work best for you. - Almost unavoidable during the life of your boat is damage to the gelcoat or colored surface.
 This is not as serious as you might think.
 Repair is not costly and can be done by the novice.

 Scratches: If the scratch does not penetrate the gelcoat surface, it can be repaired with automotive rubbing compound.
 Dampen a soft rag and apply the compound by rubbing in a circular motion.
-The scratch may not disappear completely; however, its noticeability will decrease.
+The scratch may not disappear completely; however, it will be less noticeable.

-Gouges and Chips: To repair, obtain "patch paste" from your Bayliner dealer and follow this recommended procedure:
+Gouges and Chips: To repair, obtain "patch paste" from your Quantum dealer and follow this recommended procedure:

-- Clean the area to be repaired of wax and oil.
-Acetone is a good solvent. - Mix a small portion of patch paste and catalyst on a piece of cardboard according to the manufacturer's instructions. - Apply the paste to the gouge with a putty knife or flat-edged stick; try to match the paste to the surface contour of the area being repaired.
+- · Clean the area to be repaired of wax and oil using is a good solvent. - Mix a small portion of patch paste and catalyst on a piece of cardboard according to the manufacturer's instructions. - Apply the paste to the gouge with a putty knife or flat-edged stick; try to match the paste to the surface contour of the area being repaired.
 It is better to have an excess of paste, rather than not enough. - Allow the paste to harden thoroughly.
-In most climates, one to two hours should be sufficient, - · Shape the patch as desired using fine wet sandpaper. - Finish by using automotive rubbing compound in the same manner as you did for small scratches.
+In most climates, one to two hours should be sufficient. - Shape the patch as desired using fine wet sandpaper. - Finish by using automotive rubbing compound in the same manner as you did for small scratches.